projectmesa/mesa/docs/overview.rst

 You should see agents 0-4, activated in random order.
 See the `tutorial <tutorials/intro_tutorial.html>`_ or API documentation for more detail on how to add model functionality.

+To bootstrap a new model install mesa and run ``mesa startproject``

 Analysis modules
 ~~~~~~~~~~~~~~~~